 If capital is returned through dividends, dividend payments should be declared together with the record and ex-dividend dates in a timely manner, in order to allow investors to settle any transactions in connection with such payments and eliminate any ambiguity that otherwise may arise.

-Share buybacks should be part of the dividend policy and are normally a more cost-effective way to return capital to shareholders compared to cash dividends, since dividend payments almost always are subject to taxes for shareholders, especially for international investors.
-Share buybacks are of course an extra suitable and profitable alternative to dividends if the company’s share price is undervalued by the market.
+Share buybacks could be part of the dividend policy and are normally a more cost-effective way to return capital to shareholders compared to cash dividends, since dividend payments almost always are subject to taxes for shareholders, especially for international investors.
+Share buybacks are of course only suitable and profitable alternative to dividends if the company’s share price is undervalued by the market.
+However, dividends have an important boundary condition, cancellation, see next paragraph.

-In order to increase visibility even further regarding buybacks, the company could for example have a policy saying that should its shares trade below a certain discount to its “intrinsic” value (defined in a transparent and credible way), then capital will be returned to shareholders through buybacks rather than dividends.
+In order to increase visibility even further regarding buybacks, the company could, for example, have a policy stating that should its shares trade with a certain discount to its “intrinsic” value (defined in a transparent and credible way), then capital will be returned to shareholders through buybacks rather than dividends.

 Don’t forget to cancel treasury shares

-If and when a company decides to buy back shares it is of utmost importance that the acquired shares are cancelled.
-If the company chooses to keep them as treasury shares, investors will not subtract these shares in the denominator when calculating Earnings Per Share (EPS), resulting in an unchanged EPS and no increase in value.
+If and when a company decides to buy back shares, it is of utmost importance that the acquired shares are cancelled.
+Otherwise, we don’t see buy backs as part of a dividend policy, but as pure speculation.
+If the company chooses to keep them as treasury shares, investors will not subtract these shares in the denominator when calculating Earnings Per Share (EPS), resulting in an unchanged EPS and no increase in value of the company.

-Furthermore, a buy-back program without cancellation of treasury shares will be interpreted as if the company will sell the shares back into the market eventually, thereby creating an overhang that will negatively impact the cost of equity.
+Furthermore, a buy-back program without cancellation of treasury shares will be interpreted as if the company will sell the shares back into the market eventually, thereby creating an overhang that will negatively impact the cost of equity, and the company’s value.
 Or even worse, the treasury shares could be interpreted as a power tool by the management or the controlling shareholder and create suspicions from investors regarding the company’s underlying intentions.

 Should local regulations for some reason not allow cancellation of treasury shares, or make it practically impossible, the company should not buy back shares at all.